Lipschitz extensions to finitely many points: Introduction

 \section{Introduction}

 Lipschitz maps are generally considered as an indispensable tool in the study of metric spaces.
 The need for a Lipschitz extension of a given Lipschitz map often presents itself naturally.
-Deep extension results have been obtained by Johnson, Lindenstrauss, and Schechtman \cite{johnson1986extensions}, Ball \cite{ball1992markov}, and Lee and Naor \cite{lee2005extending}.
-Non linear target spaces have also been studied, see for example \cite{lang2000extensions, ManorMendel2013}.
-In \cite{LangSchlichenmaier}, Lang and Schlichenmaier present a sufficient condition for a pair of metric spaces to have the Lipschitz extension property.
+Deep extension results have been obtained by Johnson, Lindenstrauss, and Schechtman \cite{johnson1986extensions}, Ball \cite{ball1992markov}, Lee and Naor \cite{lee2005extending}, and Lang and Schlichenmaier \cite{LangSchlichenmaier}.
 The literature surrounding Lipschitz extension problems is vast, for a recent monograph on the subject see \cite{brudnyi2011methods, brudnyimethods} and the references therein.
 Before we explain our results in detail, we start with a short presentation of what we will call the Lipschitz extension problem.

-Let \((X,d_X)\) denote a metric space and let \((Y, \rho_Y)\) be a \textit{quasi-metric space}, that is, the function \(\rho_Y\colon Y\times Y\to \R\) is non-negative, symmetric and vanishes on the diagonal, cf. \cite[p.
+Let \((X,\rho_X)\) be a \textit{quasi-metric space}, that is, the function \(\rho_X\colon X\times X\to \R\) is non-negative, symmetric and vanishes on the diagonal, cf. \cite[p.
 827]{schoenberg1938}.
-Unfortunately, the term ''quasi-metric space'' has several different meanings in the mathematical literature.
+Unfortunately, the term ``quasi-metric space'' has several different meanings in the mathematical literature.
 In the present paper, we stick to the definition given above.
-Let \(S\subset X\) be a subset.
-A \textsl{Lipschitz map} is a map \(f\colon S\to Y\) such that the quantity
+Let \(S\subset X\) be a subset and let \((Y, \rho_Y)\) be a quasi-metric space.
+A \textit{Lipschitz map} is a map \(f\colon S\to Y\) such that the quantity

 is finite.
 We use the convention \(\inf \varnothing =+\infty\).
 We consider the following Lipschitz extension problem: